obreitwi/pydemx/README.md

 configuration.
 They can be prevented from being parsed by PyDeMX by adding the special line `#PYDEMXIGNORE` in the beginning.

-(TODO: Go into details here. --obreitwi, 26-12-13 12:21:28)

 #### Replacement block

 A replacement block is basically an easier way to perform multiline replacements.
 They are defined by the regular *magic line* followed by the name.
 A specific value is indicated by the designator (default: `name @ key-value`).

 Several replacements blocks can follow each other without the need of a terminating *magic line* after each.